 All you need is a warm (or semi-warm) night and a blanket.
-A star chart will help you to recognize constellations, and if you're lucky you might catch a glimpse of a falling star.
+A star chart will help you to recognize constellations, and if you're lucky, you might catch a glimpse of a falling star.

 16. Grab hot dogs at the nearest baseball park.

 Can't afford tickets to the Jays game?
 No problem!
-Treat your kids to dinner and maybe a goodie bag from the concession at your nearest ball park, then stay to watch the game.
+Treat your kids to dinner and maybe a goodie bag from the concession at your nearest ball park.
+Then stay to watch the game.

 17. Inspire your kids' creativity with a walk down Graffiti Alley.

-Located in the Fashion District south of Queen Street West, Graffiti Alley is a kilometer-long walkway where your kids can see how art and architecture come together in beautiful harmony.
+Located in the Fashion District south of Queen Street West, Graffiti Alley is a kilometre-long walkway where your kids can see how art and architecture come together in beautiful harmony.
 Each part of the wall was created to complement the others, leaving one big, vibrant piece of art.

 Sure you can play with a frisbee anywhere for free, but at this particular park a full course is set up for anyone to use!
 Bring a few frisbees and try it out, you may have to step up your frisbee game.

 19. Watch a free outdoor movie.

 There's not much better than watching a movie on a big screen right under the stars!
 Just as there are free music concerts every so often, you've got the chance to see classic and newer movies on an outdoor screen at Yonge-Dundas, Harbourfront Centre, or many other places offered.
 The selection of movie varies, check out our full schedule of outdoor movies.

 20. Volunteer at the local Salvation Army or soup kitchen.